 Juice Feast

 Juice feast simply means you’ll include a healthy glass of fresh juice with your usual meal.
-This increases your nutritional intake of vitamins and antioxidants that provide boosts to your energy levels, strengthens your immune system, and helps you maintain your weight.
+This increases your nutritional intake of vitamins and antioxidants.
+Some claim that this can boost your energy levels.
+There is some evidence juicing may strengthen your immune system and help you maintain your weight when included as part of a healthy diet.
+(4,5)

 Antioxidants slow and repair oxidative damage from the free radicals affecting our bodies.
-The health issues that arise from these radicals include heart disease, cancer, diabetes and macular degeneration and a long list of other diseases.
+The health issues that arise from these free radicals include heart disease, cancer, diabetes, macular degeneration, and a long list of other diseases.

 Juice Fast